EEricHwang/EEricHwang.github.io/_pages/about.md

 <hr>

-The [research page](/research) provides an extensive overview of the investigations I have conducted throughout my graduate studies, with a specific emphasis on distributed state estimation and the applied machine learning.
+The [research page](/research) provides an extensive overview of the investigations I have conducted throughout my graduate studies, with a specific emphasis on distributed state estimation and applied machine learning.
 All publications stemming from these research endeavors can be found on the [publications page](/publications).
 An account of my experiences at Aptiv is presented on the [work experience page](/work).
 This entire narrative is succinctly encapsulated in my CV, accessible through the [CV page](/cv).

 <hr>